(Friends – For Grades K-2)

 (Emanu-El Active Super Youth – For Grades 6 – 8)

 Monthly activities mix social action and Judaic contact into fun events and outings.
 EASY gets out into the community and also serves our Temple by working at the annual Purim Carnival, Temple sleepovers, movie nights, MLK Day volunteering and many more fun, educational activities.
 For more information contact E.A.S.Y.
 Youth Director, Malida Hecht at email@example.com.

 (San Diego Emanu-El Youth – For Grades 9 – 12)

 The goal of SanETY is to provide high schoolers leadership skills and active involvement in community.
 SanETY holds activities each month and participates with the Temple on several social action projects.
 They have planned and executed a Midnight Run to collect supplies from the community and distribute them to the homeless in the area.
 They plan and lead Shabbat services for the community on occasion and they also do fun social events such as Hanukkah Parties, Halloween fun time and much much more.
 SanETY plans and hosts many of their events and incorporates Judaic content into their programs.
 SanETY also actively participates with the North American Federation of Temple Youth, also known as NFTY.
 For more information contact SanETY Board President, Leah Feinberg at firstname.lastname@example.org or Rabbi Benj Fried at email@example.com who oversees the Youth Department.

 For those of you who do not know, the Midnight Run is a social action event, put on by SanETY (the temple’s high school youth group), that builds a bridge between the homeless community and ours.
-This is done through the collection of donations, from November to April.
+This is done through the collection of donations.